 Blacks are now 80% middle class, but they cling to their image as poor, illiterate, and criminal as a matter of racial pride.

 Cocaine is considered worse than heroin, more addictive, and is a problem among the poor -- few wealthy or famous people admit to ever having taken it.

 LSD is boring.

 Most American housewives work, and very few of them ever worry about food prices.

 Children make play dates, and few of them simply "go outside" to play.

 Girls are encouraged to participate in sports, are more likely to go on to college than boys, and are assessed by earning potential as much as domestic skills by potential mates.

 It's not unusual to sleep on the floor, the way Japanese do, and most Americans can use chopsticks.

-In general, life in 1975 was far more pessimistic than it is now.
+In general, life in 1975 was far more pessimistic than it was in 2000.
 Environmentalists were predicting major problems for America in the next 25 years, ranging from food shortages to literally unbreathable air.
 The energy crisis suggested that oil and gas were being exhausted -- technological optimism peaked about the time of the Moon Landing.
 That, and the "Victory Gardens" planted by many people made it seemed as if we were about to return to agrarianism, soon after a Marxist-style revolution seized power, returning us to a pristine state of neo-tribalism, or at the most, an America of pioneer and Colonial era-level small towns.
 Economically, we were locked into a "stagflation" that seemed to have no end in sight, and the prevailing wisdom held that women in the workforce would only make things worse.
 Perhaps the most shocking statement I could send back is: